scalalandio/chimney/docs/docs/supported-transformations.md

 To make it work out of the box, every argument of a constructor needs to be paired with a matching field (`val`) in the transformed value.

+!!! tip

+    The intuition is that we are matching fields of a source `case class` with fields of a target `case class` by their name.
+And if for every field in the target `case class` there is a field of the same name in the source, we will use it.

+    However, Chimney is **not** limited to `case class`-to-`case class` mappings and you can target **every** class (with a public constructor) as if it was a `case class`.

 The obvious example are `case class`es with the same fields:

 !!! example